“Providing value to others through information, education, communication and exceptional service”

 stop the mess from getting to the US.
 As Japan is showing us, the Fed will

-fail.
 Investors, take note… the financial system is

 sending us major warnings…